 Although Siering, as does the State, denominated the language at issue in Battle as "arguably" dicta, Bunyard refers to it as "the holding of Battle."
-As noted, whether the Battle dicta is immaterial to the trial pronouncement is obligation to inform the jury of the current status of Maryland law.
+As noted, whether the Battle pronouncement is dicta is immaterial to the trial court's obligation to inform the jury of the current status of Maryland law.
 It is currently a statement of Maryland law, that has neither been overruled nor commented upon negatively.
-Whether it should be revisited in light of the weight of authority to the contrary8 is a matter for the Maryland legislature or the Court of Appeals.
-Under Battle, no rape occurred if the jury found that the prosecutrix withdrew her prior consent after penetration. trial judge was obliged to answer the jury's questions and it should have been advised that, under Maryland law, the answer is "no" to the question, "If a female consents to sex initially and, during the course of the sex act to which she consented, for whatever reason, she changes her mind and the . . . man continues until climax, does the result constitute rape?"
-The holding in
+Whether it should be revisited in light of the weight of authority to the contrary is a matter for the Maryland legislature or the Court of Appeals.
+Under Battle, no rape occurred if the jury found that the prosecutrix withdrew her prior consent after penetration.
+The trial judge was obliged to answer the jury's questions and it should have been advised that, under Maryland law, the answer is "no" to the question, "If a female consents to sex initially and, during the course of the sex act to which she consented, for whatever reason, she changes her mind and the . . . man continues until climax, does the result constitute rape?"
+The holding in Battle, of course, would not have been a bar to a conviction for common law assault for any continuation of the sexual act against the complainant's will after the withdrawal of consent.